Table of Contents

-While I really like this leash, it should be noted that the bungee section might prove overpowering for certain dogs.
+While I really like this leash, I should note that the bungee section might prove overpowering for certain dogs.
 I also noticed that the bungee loses elasticity over time and that the locking mechanism sometimes malfunctions, although that happens rarely.

 » PROS: Affordable, Available In Two Colors, Provides Shock Absorption, Reflective Stitching, Suitable for Medium to Large Dogs, Dual Padded Handles, Has a Car Seat Belt Buckle.

 « CONS: Bungee Section Can Be Overpowering, Losses Elasticity over Time, Locks May Malfunction Occasionally